Dec 07, 2023

-Some six months later, it seemed, destiny was making a course correction in Roopa’s life.
+Some six months later, the trio’s destiny made a course correction in Roopa’s life.

-After Sathyam had his breakfast that Sunday morning, she herself feeling lazy, Roopa sent him to fetch some bhindi.
-On his way back from the nearby sabzi mandi, remembering Roopa’s indent for matchboxes as well, he stopped at a pan shop and chanced to read the headline of the Eenadu on sale there.
+After Sathyam had his breakfast that Sunday morning, she herself feeling lazy, Roopa sent him to fetch some vegetables.
+On his way back from the nearby sabzi mandi, remembering her indent for matchboxes as well, he stopped at a pan shop and chanced to read the headline of the Eenadu on sale there.
 Though he couldn’t believe his eyes, the caption there shook him to the core.
-Jeopardized by the news, he picked up a copy in anxiety, and ran home in fright.
+Jeopardized by the news, he picked up a paper in anxiety, and rushed home in fright.
 Racing up the steps, he sank into the sofa to go through the item with premonition.

 Still in a trance, he looked at her vacuously.